JasserChaaben/twilight-manor/README.md

-# React Quiz Project

-## Overview
+# Twilight Manor

-Welcome to the React Twilight Manor!
+## Welcome to the React Twilight Manor!

-Twilight Manor is a small project that features a story inside webpages, revolving around solving quizzes to move to the next "story part/page".
+### Twilight Manor is a small project that features a story inside webpages, revolving around solving quizzes to move to the next "story part/page".
 This project is complete but is intended solely for having fun and exploring React functionalities.